Neighbourhood Regeneration

 NPC has a population of more than 25000 people packed into densely into of 61 (Ground +6) buildings across 5 hectares.
 These colonies are usually referred to as vertical slums.

-Art-led community Engagement
+Art-led community engagement

 How can art and consistent engagement contribute to collectivising agency to people of rehabilitated settlements in decision making processes of their built environments?